 We worked our way down large boulders and glissaded a couple isolated snowfields to gain the Moon Lake basin.
 It was 10:30a on a beautiful sunny morning, and I dropped pack weight for the final time, cranked some music on my phone, clicked poles into place, and started up the last climb.
 I wouldn’t have ever bet on this in a million years before the trip, but I felt great on the climb.
 Happy, full of energy, and cranking out a solid pace up through the boulderfields.
 It had everything to do with the mental boost from being so close to being done, and it was revelatory.
 That last climb is 1,800 feet up, and we round-tripped it in two hours.
 Sometimes all the stars align.

 So with a trick right out of the stupid moves hall of fame I sat on the edge of the summit block, then leaned back and got a good left hand jam in at the base of a boulder behind me to hold steady.
-Cody smeared his feet on the vertical wall, and used my lower legs to climb up high enough to reach the lip of the block.
-He grabbed the lip, then we locked right hands and I helped pull him up.
+Cody reach as high as he could and grabbed my ankles, then climbed up my legs until he could grab the lip of the rock and my right hand.
+He grabbed the lip, we locked hands and I helped pull him up.

 We celebrated briefly on the summit, and god damn did it feel good, but there was still the matter of getting down.
 Again, I’m sure there have been far more graceful downclimbs off that rock.
 There was a fair bit of grunting (Cody can attest to that), but I got it done.
-Cody reverse-mantled onto the lip of the summit block and stretched as low as possible, then dropped as I spotted him.
+Cody reverse-mantled onto the lip of the summit block and stretched as low as possible, then dropped as I spotted him safely onto the little rock platform.
 I let out a huge whoop, and gave him a hug.
 With all the major obstacles out of the way, now we could celebrate a bit!

 At some point around Shelf Lake a faint climber’s trail forms, and it slowly but surely morphs into a actual trail the farther you go downhill.
 I started jogging short downhill sections, then settled into a legitimate run, flat sections and all.
 My legs were tired to the core, but I was giddy with the feeling.
 I was actually running at the end of this thing!
 I’d had a lot of time over the previous two years to think about all the ways the project could shake out, but even in my most hopeful fantasies I only imagined I would be able to approximate a run down this final section, maybe do one of those ultra-shuffles where if I moved my arms fast enough Cody might think for a moment I was running.